maRce10/marce10.github.com/_posts/2019-01-11-Selection_table_vs_template_xcorr.md

 I got the following question about cross-correlation:

-> "We would like to compare every call within a selection table to a template of each owl, and get peak correlation coefficients on each call separately.
-However, currently R compares the entire recording to the template as a unit.
-Is there a way to separate that?
-We can copy-paste the sound files, and rename it, and separate the calls that way but I wonder if you know an easier method"
+> "We would like to compare every call within a selection table to a template of each owl, and get peak correlation coefficients on each call separately"

-The easiest way to do this is by running a loop that compares each row in a selection table to the set of template calls and then put the results back into the selection table.
+The easiest way to do this is by running a loop that compares each row in a selection table to the set of template songs and then put the results back into the selection table.

 First set up the example data and global options: